 For many people, sexual problems are caused by a combination of physical, psychological, emotional and social factors.
-These fall into three broad groups:
+These fall into three broad groups arising:

-- Caused directly by MS damage to nerve pathways in the brain and spinal cord that control sexual feelings and responses
+- directly from MS damage to nerve pathways in the brain and spinal cord that process erotic stimuli and control sexual feelings and responses.

-- Caused indirectly by symptoms of MS, such as bladder symptoms, fatigue, low mood and depression or spasticity, or from prescribed medications
+- indirectly from symptoms of MS, such as bladder symptoms, fatigue, low mood and depression or spasticity, or from prescribed medications.

 Difficulty with erections, orgasms and having satisfying sex are not unusual.
 Studies estimate that more than half of men with MS will be affected by sexual problems to some degree at some time - some studies suggest up to 90%.
 Some difficulties may be long lasting or permanent whilst others may come and go.
 Although sexual concerns are more likely the longer someone has had MS, they can occur at any time.